The Sacramento River at

 Map of the various Frémont Expeditions in the western United States.
 The third expedition, here shown in black, shows multiple locations along the Sacramento River Valley and through other locations associated with these dates.
 Map from College of Charleston.

 Listed on some maps as Rancho Nueva Helvetia, Sacramento would have been a critical stop on many expeditions traveling through the area.
-Associated with the gold rush and later water rights, this was an important settlement and the home of the Nisenan, Maidu, and many other first nations.
+Associated with the gold rush and later water rights, this was an important settlement and the home of the Nisenan, Maidu, and many other First Nations.

-The California part of the historic ledger and database has the most mismatched information of the western United States samples, with many more California locations listed in the .csv data than in the hand written records.
+The California part of the historic ledger and database has the most mismatched information of the western United States samples, with many more California locations listed in the .csv data than in the handwritten records.
 Although the city of Sacramento is not specifically listed, I do believe this would have been a sample source due to the importance of Sacramento as one of the established settlements in the California interior.
 Due to the date listed for these samples, I believe these were likely collected on the third Frémont Expedition and later sent by Jacob Bailey or an associate to Dr. Ehrenberg.

 The Sacramento River sampled in the Old Sacramento district of modern-day Sacramento, California.